 Combine the traits of both Aphrodite and Persephone and you can begin to understand and appreicate the complexity of Hassie Calhoun.

 ***The American singer/songwriter/playwright Anais Mitchell and director Rachel Chavkin brought the musical production “Hadestown” to the Broadway stage in 2019.
 The mythical aspect of the show addresses the Persephone/Hades relationship.
-More about this Tony- and Grammy-winning musical in the next blog post.
+The show is now a Tony- and Grammy-winning musical.